A Pre-Trial Forensic Examination

 Soon after opening its doors, Aamco began defending itself against allegations identical to some that persist even until today.
 In October, 1967, just a few years after Aamco began its franchising operations, the State of Minnesota took action against the company, along with 14 franchise operators, by filing a complaint styled State of Minnesota v.
 AAMCO Automatic Transmissions Inc., et al, charging them with fraud, deception, and misrepresentation by selling unneeded rebuilt transmissions.
 That litigation resulted in the signing of a consent order barring Aamco’s deceptive sales practices.
 Less than two months after that action, the State of New York entered a consent judgment against the franchisor also governing its advertising, repair, and servicing of transmissions.
 Aamco’s 2009 Franchise Disclosure Document declares both state orders currently in effect, with each requiring the company to maintain compliance programs.

-After those 1967 events, and continued consumer complaints, further responsibility by Aamco for fraudulent business practices was addressed by the Federal Trade Commission (FTC) in 1970, followed again by a 1987, multi-jurisdictional state action.
+Shortly after those 1967 events, and following continued consumer complaints, further responsibility by Aamco for fraudulent business practices was addressed on a national level by the Federal Trade Commission (FTC) in 1970, and unimaginably necessitated again during a 1987, multi-jurisdictional state action.

 Arising respectively at the U.S. federal level, and as a 14 state investigation brought through the National Association of Attorneys General, those investigations culminated in the signing of additional orders upon which Aamco agreed, among other things, to monitor, control, and prevent the acts and practices of its franchisees that result in abuse of its customers.
 Fourteen months after Aamco signed the 1970 FTC order, the franchisor admitted to 233 violations of its terms.